MoveOnOrg/votetripling/README.md

 In this directory, run `python3 Code/van_export_cleaning.py -d [input_filename]`

 **Outputs:**
 This script will output two files:
-a.
-A file of triplers.
+1. A file of triplers.
 For each tripler, we provide the following fields (each row represents one text message conversation):
 - *VANID* a unique identifier for the conversation
 - *names_extract* the extracted names

-b.
-A file of conversations for manual review, with the following fields:
+2. A file of conversations for manual review, with the following fields:
 - *VANID* a unique identifier for the conversation
 - *ContactName* a unique identifier for the conversation
 - *NoteText* free text possibly including names of tripling targets